-You should submit your completed complaint form with any supporting documents to the Legal Counsel office at noel.frost@ocrpl.org.
+You should submit your completed complaint form with any supporting documents to Daniel Thejus, daniel.thejus@ocrpl.org.
 Please ensure that you complete the form as required and do not send a statement or letter of complaint, as this helps us to process your complaint more effectively.